Emilia Clarke: 2012–2021: Varied roles, franchise films, and publishing

 She was cast as the female lead in Solo: A Star Wars Story in November 2016.
 The movie, which was directed by Ron Howard and premiered in May 2018, details the origins of Star Wars characters Han Solo and Chewbacca.
 Clarke played Qi'ra, Han's childhood friend and love interest.
 The film received favourable critical reviews despite being the second-lowest grossing Star Wars film.
 The film was released worldwide on 25 May 2018.
 Her performance received positive critical reviews with many calling her one of the standouts of the film.
 Clarke, along with Jack Huston, was cast in 2016 as leads in the film Above Suspicion (2019).
 The film is based on a thriller novel by Joe Sharkey and directed by Phillip Noyce, and was announced at the 2016 Cannes Film Festival.
 The film received generally favourable reviews with Clarke's performance being highly praised by critics.
 It also had a turbulent release which left it vulnerable to piracy.
 In late 2019, Clarke starred opposite Henry Golding in the romantic comedy Last Christmas.
 The film was written by Emma Thompson and directed by Paul Feig.
 In a January 2020 interview with Bustle magazine, Clarke stated she was inspired by Will Ferrell's character in the 2003 comedy film Elf.
 Despite its unfavourable reviews, critics praised Clarke's performance, and the film went on to become a box office success grossing over $121 million worldwide.

 Clarke starred as Nina in the West End production of Anton Chekhov's The Seagull, directed by Jamie Lloyd, which began previews on 11 March 2020 at the Playhouse Theatre.
 The production was suspended on 16 March due to the COVID-19 pandemic.
-The play is Clarke's first West End production.
-The production resumed two years later in July 2022 and was broadcast internationally via National Theatre Live.
-In 2021, Emilia published the first in a series of comic books titled M.O.M.: Mother of Madness that she co-wrote with Marguerite Bennett.
+The play was Clarke's first West End production.
+It resumed two years later in July 2022 and was broadcast internationally via National Theatre Live.
+The play, along with her portrayal of Nina won acclaim, with critics calling Clarke's performance, "magnetic" and "undeniably charismatic."
+In 2021, Clarke published the first in a series of comic books titled M.O.M.: Mother of Madness that she co-wrote with Marguerite Bennett.

-2022–present
+2022–

-In 2020, Clarke was cast in the animation film The Amazing Maurice.
-The film, which is an adaptation of The Amazing Maurice and His Educated Rodents by Terry Pratchett, was released in the United Kingdom on December 16, 2022 and in the United States on February 3, 2023.
+In 2022, Clarke was cast in the animated film The Amazing Maurice.
+The film, which is an adaptation of The Amazing Maurice and His Educated Rodents by Terry Pratchett, was released in the United Kingdom on 16 December 2022 and in the United States on 3 February 2023.
 In January 2023, Clarke starred in and executive produced The Pod Generation.
 The film had its premiere at the Sundance Film Festival and was directed by Sophie Barthes.